NetoECommerce/Skeletal/testing.md

 ### $.show_div_loading(div)
 ### $.remove_div_loading(div)
 ### $.init_text_count(classname)

+Parse a class name as the parameter e.g 'inputtext', which will find the textarea that you wish to count the text of.

+It will loop through all the DOM elements with the class of param `classname` and cal the $.update_text_count(cur) function with that element as param `cur`.

+There is an event listener of keyup and blur that will call the $.update_text_count(cur) function.

+Used in the `cart/voucher.template.html` and the `customer/mystore/edit/template.html`

 ### $.update_text_count(cur)

+Uses the DOM element of param `cur` and stores that elements attribute 'id' in a variable of `id`.
+Then it will for the DOM element of '#' + id + 'ctr'.

+It will then store that elements attribute 'ref' in a variable `len`.
+It then places in the amount of characters left available for the field '#' + id + 'ctr'.
+This value equals variable `len` minus the current value of #' + id + 'ctr'.

 ### $.validate_email(email)

 Validates an email and splits items into an array with the email as first array item and the string after the last '.'.